EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 The balance for this level was tilted in our favor.
-The addition of an extra knight was nothing to scoff at!
+The addition of an extra Knight was nothing to scoff at!
 Now that I think about it, having 3 front-liners had nothing but helped us all these levels.
-I wonder what would have happened if instead of a knight, we had a craftsman.
+I wonder what would have happened if instead of a Knight, we had a Craftsman.
 How would it have affected our fights?

 Either way, the vultures did not present any big difficulty.
 The beaks and claws were sharp, perhaps even more so than the Imps, but that was it.
 Sure they could fly, but they couldn't attack from the air.
 They *had* to come down if they wanted to hurt us.
 And up close, we had better reach and sharper weapons.
 Their numbers didn't mean much when only a few could attack at a time.